algolia/instantsearch/docs/src/components/Breadcrumb.md

 githubSource: docs/src/components/Breadcrumb.md
 ---

-The breadcrumb widget allows you to visualise which level of a hierarchical facet is currently selected.
+The breadcrumb widget allows you to visualize which level of a hierarchical facet is currently selected.

 <a class="btn btn-static-theme" href="stories/?selectedKind=Breadcrumb">🕹 try out live</a>